 The scars of Wannacry have not healed yet, but there comes a new ransomware attack to haunt the cyber world again.
 Petya, another ransomware, has hit organizations across Europe.
 Unfortunately, it's far more sophisticated and disruptive to your operations.
 2017 is being swept by the ransomware wave, and this does not seem to end.

 Ransomware, as it is called, is malicious software that locks a device —computer, tablet or smartphone and demands a ransom to unlock it.
 It hits the device when navigating through various hacked websites, downloading a file or clicking a wrong link.

-The biggest cyber attacks from Wannacry to Petya and Fireball, could have all been avoided with Desktop Central!
+The biggest cyber attacks from Wannacry to Petya and Fireball, could have all been avoided with Endpoint Central!

 The second massive cyber attack, a variant of the ransomware Petya re-emerged using the same Eternal Blue exploit and hit organizations worldwide, especially Ukraine.
 It is found to exploit MS Office and SMBv1 vulnerabilities and has worm capabilities, which allows it to spread quickly across infected networks.